 We will start this photo series with the official Arirang song, that every North Korean resident has memorized.

 North Korean kids practice their moves outside the stadium, just before the big show.

 Traditionally dressed door hostesses check the tickets when we enter the massive Rungrado 1st of May stadium.

-Note from Young Pioneer Tours: the main reason they would only fill a certain section of the stadium is because the performance is designed to be viewed from the front angle.
-Imagine watching it from too far to the side, it would look terrible especially with the backdrop, and when you consider it’s a propaganda exercise as opposed to a musical show or a profit making enterprise, they just don’t want it to be seen unless it’s seen right.
+Note from Young Pioneer Tours: the main reason they would only fill a certain section of the stadium is that the performance is designed to be viewed from the front angle.
+Imagine watching it from too far to the side, it would look terrible especially with the backdrop, and when you consider it’s a propaganda exercise as opposed to a musical show or a profit-making enterprise, they just don’t want it to be seen unless it’s seen right.
 Also, because they would hold the games for 2 and a half months with performances 3 days a week, generally there was never an excess of demand!